-Before your first flight, perform the required first-flight update for Solo and the controller using the app.
+Before your first flight, use the app to perform the required first-flight update.
 The controller will prompt you for the update with the preflight update alert.
-Ensure that both the controller and Solo are powered, the controller is charging, and the app is connected to Solo Wi-Fi.
+Ensure that both the controller and Solo are powered, the controller has at least 50% battery remaining, and the app is connected to Solo Wi-Fi.
+The total update process can take up to 10 minutes.